STMicroelectronics/meta-st-x-linux-isp/README.md

 # meta-st-x-linux-isp
 X-LINUX-ISP OpenEmbedded meta layer to be integrated into OpenSTLinux distribution.
-It contains recipes for ISP image quality software, tools and application examples for STM32MP25 series.
+It contains recipes for ISP image quality software, tools and application examples for STM32MP25x and STM32MP21x series.

 ## Compatibility
-The X-LINUX-ISP OpenSTLinux Expansion Package v6.0.1 is compatible with the Yocto Project™ build system Scarthgap.
-It is validated over the OpenSTLinux Distribution v6.0.x on STM32MP25x series.
+The X-LINUX-ISP OpenSTLinux Expansion Package v6.1.0 is compatible with the Yocto Project™ build system Scarthgap.
+It is validated over the OpenSTLinux Distribution v6.1.x on STM32MP25x and STM32MP21x series.

 ## Versioning
 The major versioning of the X-LINUX-ISP OpenSTLinux Expansion Package is aligned